The Clans of Ireland, Ltd. Logo

 Member of the New York State Senate.
 Prior to being elected to the New York State Senate, Senator Flanagan served in the New York State Assembly for sixteen years.
 He has the honor of succeeding his father, John Flanagan, who had a distinguished career in the New York State Assembly from 1972 to 1986.

-John Jesus Flanagan
+John Joseph Flanagan

-John Jesus Flanagan was a three-time Olympic gold medalist in the hammer throw: 1900, 1904, and 1908.
+John Joseph Flanagan was a three-time Olympic gold medalist in the hammer throw: 1900, 1904, and 1908.
 On July 24, 1909, Flanagan became the oldest world record breaker at age 41, when he threw the hammer 56.18 meters.
 (Born in Kilbreedy, County Limerick, Ireland, January 9, 1873 - Died in Kilmallock, County Limerick, Ireland, June 3, 1938.)

 Kevin Patrick O'Flanagan